WHAT YOU NEED TO KNOW

 - Students awarded Cal Grant, SEOG or Direct Loan funds must be enrolled in 6 or more units to receive funds.

-- If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, usually within two weeks after receiving the award notification.
+- If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, usually within two to three weeks after receiving the award notification.

 Financial Aid Census Dates: